cedricksakalam/Deriquito-JohnCedrickIT2104_OOPactivities/README.md

 ---
 ## Acknowledgement
-We extend our heartfelt gratitude to **Sir Jayson Abratique** for his invaluable guidance and support throughout the development of this project.
-His expertise, encouragement, and passion for education have been instrumental in shaping **Elemental Explorer** into an engaging and effective learning tool.
+I would like to express my heartfelt gratitude to Sir Jayson Abratique for his invaluable guidance and support throughout the development of this project.
+His expertise, encouragement, and passion for education have been crucial in shaping Elemental Explorer into an engaging and effective learning tool.

-Thank you for inspiring us to create meaningful solutions that promote quality education and foster a love for learning.
-Your dedication to teaching and innovation continues to make a significant impact on our journey.
+Thank you for inspiring me to create meaningful solutions that promote quality education and foster a love for learning.
+Your dedication to teaching and innovation continues to have a significant impact on my journey.